Asking to Dismiss a Civil Case

 Dismissal by notice or stipulation is "without prejudice," which means it is possible for the plaintiff or counterclaimant to bring their claim again in the future by asking the court to set aside or "undo" the dismissal.

-If the defendant has filed an answer and the parties do not agree to dismiss, the plaintiff would instead have to file a motion to ask the court to dismiss the case.
+If the defendant has filed an answer and the parties do not agree to dismiss, the plaintiff would instead have to file a Motion to Voluntarily Dismiss Case.

 Utah Rule of Civil Procedure 41.